Gothic-Modding-Community/gmc/docs/ObjectPersistence.md

 - **ASCII_PROPS** - Same as ASCII except with more additional data that the developer can specify for visual clarity.
 In practice, it isn't used anywhere and mostly serves only to pretify debug info (try typing `ZWORLD VOBPROPS` in the console and look in zSpy ;) ).
 - **BINARY** - Binary representation of the class instance which mostly copies the data 1:1 into/from the stream.
 In practice, this format is only used to store savefiles (.SAV).
 - **BIN_SAFE** - BinSafe, short for Binary Safe, is an extended version of Binary which stores type information along with the data itself.
 This is meant to make error checking for invalid data easier.
 There are also other changes which are explained below.
 Most if not all world files (.ZEN) are stored in this format.

-This property may not be present in older archives.

 `saveGame 0`